amateras-server/ama-carpet/modrinth.md

 ### requireAmaCarpetClientTimeoutSeconds

-> Determines timeout duration for [requireAmaCarpetClient](#requireamacarpetclient) to check if the client has ama-carpet on login phase.
+> Determines timeout duration for [requireAmaCarpetClient](#requireamacarpetclient) to check if the client has ama-carpet on login phase within the range 1 to 180 seconds.

 - Type: `int`
 - Default value: `5`